Minnesota Vikings vs. Chicago Bears NFL Week 15 Odds, Plays and Insights for December 20, 2021

 Bears stats and trends

-- In Chicago's 13 games this year, it has four wins against the spread.

-- The Bears have been underdogs by 3.5 points or more nine times this year and have covered the spread twice.
+- This season, the Bears have just two against the spread wins in nine games as an underdog of 3.5 points or more.

-- Chicago's games this year have gone over the total in five out of 13 opportunities (38.5%).
+- Chicago's games this year have hit the over on five of 13 set point totals (38.5%).

-- When Chicago scores more than 25.6 points, it is 1-1 against the spread and 0-2 overall.
+- Chicago is 1-1 against the spread and 0-2 overall in games when it puts up more than 25.6 points.

 - The Bears have turned the ball over six more times (22 total) than the Vikings have forced a turnover (16) this season.